"New York Probate process"

 How Long can an Estate Stay in Probate?

 However, if the estate is more complicated, it can take years before the decedent’s will is probated.
-For example, if a will is contested and the parties refuse to settle the matter, the parties will usually litigate the matter.
+For example, if a Will is contested and the parties refuse to settle the matter, the parties will usually litigate the matter.
 Estate litigation can take years to resolve.

 What Does one do after a Will is Admitted to Probate?

-How does one avoid the New York Probate Process?
+How does one Avoid the New York Probate Process?

 There are a few ways to avoid probate.
 Revocable trusts are often used to avoid probate.
 Trust assets are not probate assets and, thus, they avoid probate.
-In order for this to work, an individual creating a trust must transfer title of all of his assets to the name of the trust.
+For this to work, an individual creating a trust must transfer title of all of his assets to the name of the trust.
 In practice, however, this doesn’t always work, as trust creators often neglect to transfer all of their assets before they die.
 Pour-over wills are often executed in conjunction with the revocable trust in order to “catch” all property that was not transferred into the trust.
 Click here for additional information on estate planning options.

 An individual can also create non-probate assets, such as those described above.